Harshit-Khangsar/Python_Diwali_Sales_Analysis/README.md

 # Python_Diwali_Sales_Analysis
-Python project for beginners- Analyze Diwali sales data to improve customer experience and sales
+Python project- Analyze Diwali sales data to improve customer experience and sales and finding the key insights using Exploratory Data Analysis in Python.